MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/who-can-bypass-meeting-lobby.md

 |People in trusted organizations|Bypass|Bypass|Lobby|Lobby|Lobby|Lobby|
 |Anonymous participants|Bypass|Lobby|Lobby|Lobby|Lobby|Lobby|

+**Only people who were invited** applies only to individual users who were sent an invite or to whom an invite was forwarded.
+Users added as a part of a distribution group will go through the lobby.

+## Choose who can bypass the lobby in meetings hosted by your organization

+You can configure the settings and policies described above in the Teams admin center.
+See the sections below for guidance on which setting to choose for different circumstances.

 > [!Important]
 > Both the **People dialing in can bypass the lobby** and **Who can bypass the lobby** settings set defaults that the meeting organizer can change.
 If you need to enforce these settings to a particular value, you can use a meeting template or sensitivity label (Teams Premium required).
 For more information, see [Configure the Microsoft Teams meeting lobby for sensitive meetings](configure-lobby-sensitive-meetings.md).

-**Only people who were invited** applies only to individual users who were sent an invite or to whom an invite was forwarded.
-Users added as a part of a distribution group will go through the lobby.

-## Choose defaults for who can bypass the lobby in your organization

-You can configure the settings and policies described above in the Teams admin center.
-See the sections below for guidance on which setting to choose for different circumstances.

 To set meeting join and lobby policies
 1. In the Teams admin center, expand **Meetings** and then select **Meeting policies**.